StrayDragon/OJ-Solutions/README.md

 # Tools:
 ## OJ-snippets
-- A vscode snippets extension for support the exams some common comments
+- A vscode extension to provide some comments for problem solutions
 ### Install
 - Copy this directory(`oj-snippets/`) to your vscode extensions folder and reload vscode, The location of extensions folder(Default):
   - Windows %USERPROFILE%\.vscode\extensions
   - macOS ~/.vscode/extensions